SatoryKono/bioactivity_data_acquisition/docs/http/00-http-clients-and-retries.md

 The client uses an **exponential backoff with jitter** algorithm.
 The delay is calculated as `backoff_factor ** (attempt_number - 1)`, plus a small random jitter.
 This delay is capped at `backoff_max`.

 If a `Retry-After` header is present in a `429` or `503` response, its value **MUST** take precedence over the calculated backoff delay.

+**Interaction with Concurrency Controls:**

+-   A retry that follows a `Retry-After` header waits for the advised duration and then re-acquires the token bucket permit, preventing retry storms that could violate upstream quotas.【F:src/bioetl/core/api_client.py†L1292-L1363】
+-   Jitter is applied both when the limiter hands out tokens and when calculating exponential backoff delays, which keeps parallel workers from re-issuing retries in lockstep.
+This stabilises aggregate QPS under high contention.【F:src/bioetl/core/api_client.py†L325-L384】

 ## 5. Quotas, Limits, and `429 Too Many Requests`